Vertexwahn/rules_qt6/README.md

 In this case,
 I would appreciate it when you could share your efforts under some permissive license.

-## License

-This work is published under Apache 2.0 License.

-This work builds on top of (a) https://github.com/justbuchanan/bazel_rules_qt which is also licensed under Apache 2.0.

-The copyright holders of the bazel_rules_qt repsoitory are:
-- dnewmarch
-- Justin Buchanan
-- Xavier Bonaventura

 See here for details: https://github.com/justbuchanan/bazel_rules_qt/graphs/contributors